salilab/rmf/README.md

 rmf
 ===

-The library to support reading and writing of RMF files.
+This repository is an attempt to provide an independent version of the RMF library.